 Step 4: Gluing

 Glue one of the gear charms onto a small wooden gear with the E6000 glue.
 Glue the small gear onto a large one in a 5 o'clock position, making sure the spokes are pointing the same way for both gears.
-Contrasting colors for the large and small gear give a nice effect, you can even make each earring of a pair have opposite colors.
+Contrasting colors for the large and small gear give a nice effect, each earring of a pair could also have opposite colors.

 Step 5: Connecting the Earring to the Hook

 - Insert in in the small hole of the larger gear.